Fasust/wisgen/assets/advice.md

 Just keep going.
 I attribute my longevity to a great extent to walking, not being in the back of the car strapped down.
 I put my health down to whiskey and cigarettes.
 I only drink when I’m out, but my doctor said I wouldn’t be alive without them.
 I’m still alive, and I can lift my elbows—it’s great.
-We all remember how as children, when we were having fun, we often forgot to eat or sleep.
-I believe that we can keep that attitude as adults, too.
-It’s best not to tire the body with too many rules such as lunchtime and bedtime.
 There is no need to ever retire, but if one must, it should be a lot later than 65.
 To stay healthy always, take the stairs and carry your own stuff.
 I take two stairs at a time, to get my muscles moving.
 Pain is mysterious, and having fun is the best way to forget it.
 Don’t be crazy about amassing material things.
 Remember: you don’t know when your number is up, and you can’t take it with you to the next place.
 Science alone can’t help or cure people.
 Find a role model and aim to achieve even more than they could ever do.
-It’s wonderful to live long.
-Until one is 60 years old, it is easy to work for one’s family and to achieve one’s goals.
-But in our later years, we should strive to contribute to society.
-Since the age of 65, I have worked as a volunteer.
-I still put in 18 hours seven days a week and love every minute of it.
 This is some advice for the ladies.
 Don’t marry an older man, marry a younger one.
 I try not to worry.
 I just try to live.
 I try to have enough trust and confidence in myself to deal with things as they come.